 But before you simply order a few random protein shakes and come up with your own blend, let me show you what I learned from my nutritionist.

-As a personal trainer, this is important information that I share with my clients to help them succeed.
+As a personal trainer, I think this is important information that I share with my clients to help them succeed.

-There are a few simple mistakes people seem to make, and I even had a misconception about some plant-based proteins.
+There are a few simple mistakes people seem to make, especially when it comes to some plant-based proteins.

 Quick Summary